mediassumani/TrackHub/README.md

 # TrackHub </br>
 An inventory iOS App written in Swift for small business owner to keep track of their products.
 I craeted this app for a freelance client but I decided to make it open source.
-It has been released to the clinet through HockeyApp.</br>
+The Beta and version 1.0 have been released to the clinet through HockeyApp.</br>
 # Released Version : Version 1.0

 <img src= "Screenshots/launchscreen.jpg" width = 250 height = 400> </br>